ConnectWise

 How to protect against prompt injection attacks

-Large language models (LLMs) can’t tell the difference between instructions from developers and users—they all look the same.
+Large language models (LLMs) can’t tell the difference between instructions from developers, users, and bad actors.
 LLMs don’t have any built-in mechanism for security, so to protect against prompt injection, you must build controls outside the LLM itself.
-Limit the LLM’s access to sensitive data.
-Don’t train the LLM on sensitive data.
-If you use retrieval-augmented generation (RAG), the LLM should operate with the same permissions as the user accessing the data.
+This includes limiting the LLM’s access to sensitive data, not training it on sensitive data, and, if using retrieval-augmented generation (RAG), operating the LLM with the same permissions as the user accessing the data.

 Phishing